 Catherine went to school at Our Lady of the Wayside N.S.
-Bluebell, and the Holy Faith Convent, Clarendon St. She has completed a Two Year Lay Ministry Course in All Hallows College and also holds a City and Guilds Diploma in Catering from DIT, Cathal Brugha Street.
+Bluebell, and the Holy Faith Convent, Clarendon Street.
+She has completed a Lay Ministry Course in All Hallows College and also holds a City and Guilds Diploma in Catering from DIT, Cathal Brugha Street.

 She has been heavily involved with community and voluntary groups in her community for over 25 years.
 She has served as Chairperson of St. Michael’s Community Centre and on the Board of Management of the Mercy Convent Secondary School, Goldenbridge.